jpmclaughlin/pp-base-app-seed/README.md

 ## Deploying/Pushing the Application Files

-I've added a Grunt command to optimize and push the application files to the [network test location][//slt-app-01/programs/_jpm-testing/base-settings-app-test/index.html].
+I've added a Grunt command to optimize and push the application files to the network test location at `//slt-app-01/programs/_jpm-testing/base-settings-app-test/index.html`.
 To deploy, simply call:
 ```
 grunt push
 ```